Late & Saturday appointments available

 Call us today to find out how we could help.

-Christmas is a busy time of year for your social calendar and all those parties and late nights can lead to you becoming relaxed when it comes to brushing your teeth.
+It’s important at any point of the year to keep up a good dental routine but particularly if there’s an element of food indulgence as mentioned above.
+Christmas is also a busy time of year for your social calendar, and all those parties and late nights can lead to you becoming relaxed when it comes to brushing your teeth.

 Not only is it important for you to brush your teeth regularly but all the extra food and alcohol you’re consuming at Christmas means it’s even more important for you to floss in between your teeth, as your toothbrush can’t reach between your teeth.